PTPells/ptpedia/pkm.md

 + Identify relationships between component parts and relate them (i.e. linking, lists) when suitable
 	+ See MediaWiki's \[[ ]] shorthand for intra-wiki linking
 + Thinking of all content as living, dynamic, in process...not static
++ Systems should grow with as little effort as possible
++ Content that makes up knowledge base should be easily portable (exporting and importing)

 ## Language